Hugo-C/top-1M-jarm/README.md

 ```

 ## A batch of 1k domains being processed (RQ debug view)
-As worker work on priority on the ip queue, few jobs stay in queue there
+*As workers focus on priority on the ip queue, few jobs stay in this queue*
 [![asciicast](https://asciinema.org/a/547279.png)](https://asciinema.org/a/547279)

 ## Set up for development